 Welcome to the Department of Mechanical Engineering at the University of Utah!
-With 38 regular faculty, 5 full-time research faculty, and 13 staff members, the department is committed to educating tomorrow’s engineering leaders and producing leading edge research.
+With 41 regular faculty, 6 full time teaching faculty, 4 research faculty, and 20 staff members, the department is committed to educating tomorrow’s engineering leaders and producing leading edge research.
 The Department has experienced significant growth over the last decade – we are now educating over 1,000 undergraduate students and 245 (110 MS, 135 PhD) graduate students annually.

 The mission of the undergraduate program is to provide a world-class education that instills the professional, technical, critical-thinking, and communication skills necessary for students and faculty to make impactful contributions to society.
 Our undergraduate program contains several unique features.
 The curriculum emphasizes hands-on experiences, such as team-based projects, in all four years.
-Laboratories accompany the majority of classes.
+Laboratories accompany many classes.
+All students are able and encouraged to participate in world-class research.
+Our students are quickly hired into a wide variety of industries, even as student interns before graduation.

 A unique freshman/sophomore curriculum includes three semester-length team projects and integrated labs.
 The third-year sequence of system dynamics and control followed by mechatronics integrates mechanics, electronics, and programming into robotic systems.
 The mechatronics course emphasizes hands-on learning through laboratory experiments and project exercises culminating with an exciting robotics competition.
 The fourth-year capstone design courses allow students to apply their knowledge to real world projects that result in useful hardware to solve topical problems.